Interview with Don Sutherland. Two

 JS: The pea stalks.

 DS: Yes.
-We put, and take them into big round sheds so that the wind would get through and dry them all out more quickly than if you just left them on the ground.
+We propped them and made them into big round sheds so that the wind would get through and dry them all out more quickly than if you just left them on the ground.
 So that was all hand work.
 It was all hand work early on so, it made me stronger I suppose.
 Not that, I’ve never been big.
 I’ve never been, never weighed ten stone but I’ve, I’ve managed.
 It was a great experience really.
 It was a fine life.
 A fine life working together really.
 So, it was, it was a blessing to me really.
-But then I was also in the position of being in a safe, comparatively safe situation whereas so many of my friends at work had gone into the different forces in time and one in particular who was, hadn’t been married very long but was very tempted to register as a, as a conshy.
+But then I was also in the position of being in a safe, comparatively safe situation whereas so many of my friends at work had gone into the different forces in time and one in particular who was, hadn’t been married very long but was very tempted to register as a, as a conchie.
 He decided to join up and not long after he’d joined up he was killed.
-And I don’t, still don’t know how many of my friends at work came back. [pause] Unless this is something which people haven’t experienced they won’t, won’t understand.
+And I don’t, still don’t know how many of my friends at work came back. [pause] And this is something which people haven’t experienced they won’t, won’t understand.
 What war does to people.
-And why some people still think war is the answer.
+And why some people still think that war is the answer.

 DE: And you continue to campaign against war.
 I noticed on your door you have have an anti-war —